IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

     vi dataset-update-metadata.json

-Now that you've made edits to the metadata in your JSON file, you can send it to Dataverse as described above.
+Now that you've made edits to the metadata in your JSON file, you can send it to a Dataverse installation as described above.

 Edit Dataset Metadata
 ~~~~~~~~~~~~~~~~~~~~~